 — Republic (@republic) July 4, 2020

 Prince John sadly passed away at just 13, following a severe seizure.
 He’d been looked after by his nanny, Charlotte “Lalla” Bill.
 How did the family react?
-King George did not attend the scene, say accounts.
-It’s reported that afterward, the Prince’s name was removed from family trees, such was the perceived impact on the Royals’ public image.
+According to accounts, King George V didn’t attend the scene.
+It’s reported that, afterward, the Prince’s name was removed from family trees, such was the perceived impact on the Royals’ public image.

 Epilepsy Today says the communication “highlights intolerant attitudes towards epilepsy in the early 20th Century.”
 With little in the way of treatment available, John found himself ostracized, hidden away and rarely visited by his own kin.
 There was another relation, the Duke of Albany, who’d recovered from the disorder, so it’s speculated the family hoped the same would happen with John.

 According to The Daily Mail, it “told the tale of the fifth son of the brusque King George V and his chilly wife, Queen Mary (the present Queen’s grandparents), whose descent from happy childhood into youthful oblivion bore all the hallmarks of a classic tragedy.”

-Was he kept at arm’s length by the Palace?
-Not for the majority of his life apparently.
-For the Mail, The Windsors’ Tragic Secret “demonstrates that, far from being abandoned at birth, Prince John was, for many years, a fully-fledged member of the royal family, appearing in public with his brothers and sister, until well past his 11th birthday.”
+Was he kept at arm’s length by Buckingham Palace?
+Not for the majority of his life, apparently.
+For The Daily Mail, the documentary “demonstrates that, far from being abandoned at birth, Prince John was, for many years, a fully-fledged member of the [Royal Family], appearing in public with his brothers and sister, until well past his 11th birthday.”

 As for detachment on the parental side, that is certainly accurate.
-Was it borne out of cruelty, or something deeper?
-“Without wishing to slander the whole German race,” Poliakoff told the Guardian, “it is possible that an emotional coldness descended from George and Mary, in attitudes or genes: that Germanic severity of tone.”
+Was it borne out of cruelty or something deeper?
+“Without wishing to slander the whole German race,” Poliakoff told The Guardian, “it is possible that an emotional coldness descended from George and Mary, in attitudes or genes: that Germanic severity of tone.”